-In 2021, the Group launched its new Group Environmental, Social and Governance ("ESG") Strategy designed to accelerate growth in areas that are most pertinent to emerging sustainability opportunities and challenges.
-Although sustainability has long been a key element of the Group's success, the new strategy sets a clear pathway forward aligned with current market conditions and stakeholder expectations.
-The Group has committed to sustainable financing 6 of U.S.\$75 billion by 2030, and in 2022, the Group is working to define clear steps and immediate goals to achieve a net zero target.
+The Group has committed to lend, invest and facilitate over U.S.\$135 billion by 2030 in sustainable and transition financing.
+In 2022, the Group established baselines for financed emissions and set reduction targets to achieve a net zero target by 2050.
 These targets are vital to the long-term economic interests of the Group's stakeholders and the communities in which it operates.
 At the heart of the Group's strategy lies its commitment to transitioning to a net zero economy in line with the UAE 2050 Strategic Initiative for Net Zero.
-In 2022, the Bank became the first bank in the UAE and the GCC to join the United Nations Environment Programme Finance Initiative's ("UNEP FI") Net Zero Banking Alliance ("NZBA").
+In 2022, FAB became the first bank in the UAE and the GCC to join the United Nations Environment Programme Finance Initiative's ("UNEP FI") Net Zero Banking Alliance ("NZBA").